Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Introduction

-at every point, for an integer $1\leq k\leq n/2$, where $\Q_c^{n+m}$ is a space form of curvature $c\geq0$.
-It is worth noticing that, for $k=2$, their condition coincides with the strict version of our pinching condition \eqref{1} for submanifolds in space forms.

-As a consequence of our main results, we obtain the following topological and geometric rigidity theorem for submanifolds of space forms with nonnegative curvature.
-This theorem extend the work of Howard and Wei by removing the assumption that the pinching condition holds strictly at every point.
+As a consequence of our main results, we derive topological and geometric rigidity theorems for submanifolds of space forms with nonnegative curvature.
+These results extend the work of Howard and Wei \cite{HW} and Xu and Zhao \cite{XZ} by removing the requirement that the pinching condition hold strictly at every point.
+The examples presented in Section $6$ further demonstrate the sharpness of these results.

 \begin{theorem} Let $f\colon M^n\to\Q_c^{n+m}$, with $n\geq5$ and $c\geq0$, be an isometric immersion of a compact Riemannian manifold.
 Assume that inequality \be S\leq4c+\frac{n^2H^2}{n-2} \tag{$\ast\ast$} \ee is satisfied at every point.
 Then, $M^n$ is diffeomorphic to $\Sf^n$, or its universal cover is isometric to a Riemannian product $\R\times N$, where $N$ is diffeomorphic to $\Sf^{n-1}$ and has nonnegative isotropic curvature. \end{theorem}